wujiyu115/puzzle/README.md

 - Store and manage riddles, jokes, and idioms with separate question and answer fields
 - Interactive UI with show/hide functionality for answers
-- API endpoints for random retrieval of data
+- Secure API endpoints with API key authentication
 - Web interface for browsing and adding new entries
+- API key management for controlling access to API endpoints
 - Data deduplication using content hashing
 - Modern UI with shadcn UI style